 No traffic study has been produced.
 The business and property owners agreed long ago on the need for street and drainage reconstruction, however all oppose the streetscape design.
 Sidewalks could be incorporated into existing driveways – take a look at the driveway for our new Fire Station.

 H-E-B chose not to build the planned sidewalks for their store along Spruce and Fifth because they knew the streets would be demolished for the new construction.
 They wonder why the City didn’t do this work before the construction of the store.

 Here’s My Take On How This Will Work

-Public Works will put on their PowerPoint presentation showing fancy drawings and pretty pictures.
+Public Works will put on a PowerPoint presentation showing fancy drawings and pretty pictures.
 Mention will be made of the Comprehensive Plan and probably the Terrain Visioning Bellaire study.
 That’s where they get their pretty pictures.

-Members of council will act surprised, then ask questions about the design – how can 18-wheelers turn onto a 25 foot wide street to access the H-E-B loading dock – against oncoming traffic?
+Members of council will act surprised, then ask questions about the design – how can 18-wheelers turn onto a 26 foot wide street to access the H-E-B loading dock – against oncoming traffic?
 What if there’s more than one truck waiting for access?
 What about access for emergency vehicles?
 What about cars pulling out of or into the parking lot of H-E-B?
 Backing out into traffic?
 How does this affect the local businesses?
 How will they get their deliveries?
 What about blocking the private parking lots?
 Whatever…

 The Public Works person, aided by the City Manager, will assure them that everything will be fine, all problems will be addressed.
 This is what they wanted, remember last March when the initial plans were presented?
 No one objected.